ToddAT/spelled-coffee/industry/_posts/2015-3-24-Speed-Date-Wind-Up.md

 ## [*Me*] Before we get started, what's your name, company, and title?

->[Brian]  Brian, Wind-Up Bird Coffee, Owner and Head Roaster.
+>[Brian]  Brian Chambers, Wind-Up Bird Coffee, Owner and Head Roaster.

 ## 1. What do you do, how long have you done it, and how did you get started?